 Procedural Due Process.
 The retirees also claim that their due process rights were violated because they were not afforded a hearing prior to plan termination.
 We conclude, however, that the retirees do not have a property interest in the full amount of their vested pension benefits because the Salaried Plan document provides that only funded benefits at the time of plan termination are nonforfeitable.
-And, since the retirees do not have a protected property interest in the full amount of their vested, but unfunded, pension benefits, no due process violation has occurred.
+And, since the retirees do not have a protected property interest in their remaining unpaid yet vested pension benefits, no due process violation has occurred.